mpalmer/moby-derp/README.md

   mapped by a pod, and only the pod named in the mapping can publish on the specified port.

+* **`network_name`**: specify a network name to attach all pods to, if you don't like Moby's default `bridge` network.

+* **`use_host_resolv_conf`**: Moby has some... strange ideas about what constitutes DNS records (like thinking that PTR records can only be for rDNS).
+At the same time, you cannot, by purely Moby-sanctioned means, disable the spectacularly broken DNS proxy that is inflicted on you if you decide to use a custom network.
+The only feasible workaround that I have discovered is to straight-up bind mount the host's `/etc/resolv.conf` into every single container.
+If you, too, like your DNS resolution to work properly when you use a non-default network, set this option to true.

+  Bear in mind, when constructing your host's `/etc/resolv.conf` file, that the host's conception of "localhost" is different to each container's "localhost"; so pointing to your local caching resolver using `127.0.0.1` will not end in happiness and puppies.

 If you wish to modify the location of the `moby-derp` system-wide configuration file, you can do so by setting the `MOBY_DERP_SYSTEM_CONFIG_FILE` environment variable.
 Note, however, that it is a terrible idea to let ordinary users control